-Reported on School Cards: Yes (Elementary and Middle Schools only)
+Reported on School Cards: Yes (Elementary and Middle Schools only) Reported on District Cards: Yes Reported on State Card: Yes Included in Accountability Measure: No

 Percentage of Classrooms with Wireless Access

 This indicator provides information on the percentage of classrooms that have sufficient wireless access points (all students can access the internet simultaneously).
 Classroom is defined as a room with a certified teacher who provides direct instruction to students.